Tips for Taps Blog

 6. Close lids tightly!
 You don't want them to spill in transit.

 You might receive separate packages from the lab.
 If you do, then take care to not mix up the contents of the packages.
+And even if your kit comes with two bottles, DO NOT collect samples from two different locations—these bottles are used for different analyses of the same faucet.

 Well Water Sampling Containers